Income Tax in Wales

-From 6 April 2019 you’ll pay new Welsh Income Tax rates if you live in Wales.
-Those rates will be set by the Welsh Government.
+You pay Welsh Income Tax rates if you live in Wales.
+These rates have been set by the Welsh Government.

-You’ll continue to pay the same tax as the rest of the UK on dividends and savings interest.
+You’ll pay the same tax as the rest of the UK on dividends and savings interest.

 Who pays the Welsh rates